The Dark Knight Rises manages to bring Christopher Nolan’s Batman trilogy to an end with a thrilling and stellar conclusion.

 Politically speaking, Bane certainly represents a movement.
 His character is one who manages to lead Gotham’s residents to go against the government and the police.
 All the while, Bruce Wayne is sent into a prison and Commissioner Gordon is forced into keeping a low profile.
 In their absence, Bane terrorizes the city while Jonathan Crane (Cillian Murphy) is the jury and executioner.
 There’s a lot more that can be said here but I’m not about to dive into it.

 Aesthetically, the solid work keeps coming in terms of design, cinematography, editing, and score.
 While James Newton Howard doesn’t return, Hans Zimmer keeps the spirit alive.
-Where other composers might find a way to [ay homage to Danny Elfman’s iconic Batman score, Zimmer doesn’t.
+Where other composers might find a way to pay homage to Danny Elfman’s iconic Batman score, Zimmer doesn’t.
 He finds a way to make it his own.
 Perhaps the most disappointing part of the film is taking Chicago out of the equation and moving the bulk of Gotham to Pittsburgh.
 It may be a minor thing for some but as a viewer, we can easily tell the difference in the skyline and the city’s overall design.
+It will never not be weird that Gotham City is clearly Chicago in Batman Begins and The Dark Knight and suddenly becomes a combo of Pittsburgh, Newark, Los Angeles, and New York in The Dark Knight Rises.

 Christopher Nolan’s trilogy is one of the rare trilogies that manages to get it right.
 Such trilogies usually manage to come with a misfire along the way.
 This isn’t the case with this one as every film hits the right mark.
 The Dark Knight Rises caps off the trilogy with a high but bittersweet note.